CastielWong/MiniInstagram/README.md

 ### API
-To develop the RESTful(Representational State Transfer) API in Django, the framework package is needed: `pipenv install djangorestframework`
+To develop the RESTful(Representational State Transfer) API in Django, the framework package is needed: `pip install djangorestframework`

 Follow steps below to set up the API:
 1. Update "seetings.py":